Tomato Rasam (Thakkali Rasam)

 Making ground spice & herbs mixture

 • Take roughly chopped coriander stems with or without leaves (about a handful of coriander stems) in a blender or mixer jar.
-Also add garlic cloves and roughly chopped ginger.
+Also add the peeled garlic cloves and roughly chopped ginger.

-• Grind to a coarse paste.
+• Grind to a coarse paste or a semi-fine paste.
 Remove in a separate bowl or plate.

 Making tomato puree

-• In the same jar add the tomatoes (rinsed and chopped).
+• In the same blender add the tomatoes (rinsed and chopped).

 • Grind or blend to a smooth puree.
 If you want, you can blanch tomatoes and then puree them – for a bright red color in the rasam.